 - Mad feels like booming thunder.

 You can abbreviate this to 1 or 2 feelings.

-If your students struggle to come up with metaphors for their feelings, they can come up with synonyms for feelings or identify when they feel that way.
+If your students struggle with metaphors for their feelings, they can come up with synonyms for feelings or identify when they feel that way.

 Try having students answer simple reflection questions that show their understanding of the concepts in the book.

 - When do I feel this feeling? - Have students consider moments that trigger this feeling.

 - How does it feel? - They can be creative and describe the feeling or focus on physical sensations of feelings.
 For example, shy might feel like hot cheeks and a nauseous stomach.